nyumaya/nyumaya_audio_recognition_lib/README.md

 **Warning this is still work in progress, especially the CMake file has a hardcoded target for Linux x86/64.
 Any other platforms will currently not work out of the box and require some tweaking**

+**You don't have to build this library by yourself if you want to run the nyumaya_audio_recognition on the Raspberry Pi ,macOS or Linux x86-64.
+There are prebuilt libraries [here](https://github.com/nyumaya/nyumaya_audio_recognition/tree/master/lib).**

 ## Depedencies
 -Cmake